There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) explain major aspects of how employment relations systems in different countries and regions function; (2) describe and theorise key differences in employment relations between different countries and regions; (3) demonstrate an ability to write a comparative analysis of a major aspect of employment relations; (4) develop teamwork skills; and (5) justify an informed position on an aspect of international and comparative employment relations.
+Students are able to (1) explain how employment relations are shaped by globalisation; (2) describe and theorise global variation and convergence in employment relations institutions and practices; (3) demonstrate an ability to write a critical analysis of an aspect of employment relations; (4) develop teamwork skills; and (5) justify an informed position on how global context has shaped an international dimension or organisational actor in employment relations and/or human resource management..

 - Unit Coordinator(s)